v8/v8.dev/src/blog/understanding-ecma-part-1.md

 ## Moving on

-Now we have built the understanding needed for reading the spec for simple methods and abstract operations like Object.prototype.hasOwnProperty and HasOwnProperty.
-They still delegate to other abstract operations, but based on this blog post you should be able to figure out what they do.
-You'll need to find out about Property Descriptors, which is just another ECMAScript specification type.
+Now we have built the understanding needed for reading the spec for simple methods like `Object.prototype.hasOwnProperty` and abstract operations like `HasOwnProperty`.
+They still delegate to other abstract operations, but based on this blog post we should be able to figure out what they do.
+We'll need to find out about Property Descriptors, which is just another ECMAScript specification type.

 <figure>
   <img src="/_img/understanding-ecma-part-1-1.svg" height="306" width="1082" alt="Function call graph starting from Object.prototype.hasOwnProperty">
 </figure>

 ## Useful links

 [How to Read the ECMAScript Specification](https://timothygu.me/es-howto/): A tutorial which covers much of the material covered in this post, from a slightly different angle.